Synthetic Biologist

 Université Paris Cité

-From 2010-2021 I was a postdoc and research group leader at the CRI in Paris (since renamed the LPI).
+From 2010-2021 I was a postdoc and research group leader at the CRI in Paris (since renamed the LPIarrow-up-right).
 My lab studied antimicrobial resistance and built tools to make drug discovery cheaper.

 Synthetic Biology One

-In 2018 I created a 61-episode YouTube series dedicated to teaching core techniques and concepts in synthetic biology.
+In 2018 I created a 61-episode YouTube seriesarrow-up-right dedicated to teaching core techniques and concepts in synthetic biology.
 As of 2025 it has 20,000+ subscribers and 1 million+ total views.

 My Publications